polesapart/timekpr-next/README.md

 <a name="desktopenvironmentdifferences"></a>
 ## Information representation differences

-Not every desktop environment is made the same, there are differences how information and shown to user.
+Not every desktop environment is made the same, there are differences how information is shown to user.

 ---------------------------------------